vaidehikavi/Guess-the-number/README.md

 # Guess-the-number

-This is the simple Java project in which you have to gives the number by provided hints!
+This is the simple Java project/game in which you have to guess the number by provided hints!